A woman in a workshop is carving clay, on a worktable, with a smile on her face.

 A ceramic horse figurine in the foreground with a person working at a craft station in the background in a ceramic studio.

 Sustainability and upcycling are central to my practice.
-I seek opportunities to repurpose materials whenever possible, finding value and beauty in what might otherwise be discarded.
-For me, imperfection is not a flaw but a story—a reflection of human touch, chance, and the natural rhythms of making.
-My pieces celebrate the irregular, the hand-shaped, and the unique marks that emerge through the creative process, reflecting a belief that beauty lies not in perfection but in authenticity and character.
+I seek out ways to repurpose materials, finding value in what might otherwise be discarded.
+Imperfection is essential to my work; I see it not as a flaw but as a story—a trace of touch, chance, and the natural rhythm of making.
+Often, mistakes and failures become opportunities to remake, serving as constraints that spark new directions and unexpected creativity.
+Each piece celebrates the irregular, the tactile, and the uniquely handmade.